joeypizzas/odin-calculator/planning.md

         - returns their product.
     - Divide
         - takes two number paramters.
+        - if second number = 0, return error message.
-        - returns quotient of first divided by second.
+        - else, returns quotient of first divided by second.
     - Converting percentage to decimal
         - takes one number parameter.
         - returns that number / 100